RickStrahl/Commander-MarkdownMonster-Addin/readme.md

 > #### Pre-release
 > This addin is currently in alpha state and only available in source code format.

-This add-in lets you extend Markdown Monster via custom C# scripts or external executable that can be tied to a hotkey or can be executed via the Commander addin's user interface.
-Commander scripts can be thought of as mini add-ins that can be created without requiring a full addin.
+This add-in lets you extend Markdown Monster via custom C# scripts or by easily calling external executables that can be tied to a hotkey or can be executed via the Commander addin's user interface.
+Commander scripts can be thought of as mini add-ins that can be created without requiring the creation of a full blown addin using small snippets of C# Script code.

+### Features
+Commander has the following  useful features:

+* C# Scripting - full C# language access
+* Reference and Namespace imports
+* Access to Markdown Monster's Model
+    * Access to Document
+    * Access to Editor
+    * Access to Window and WPF UI
+* Console Output for Debugging

+### What can you do with it?
+Heck the sky's the limit, but here are some simple things I've done with it just in the last couple of weeks:

+* Open my Git Client in the right folder context
+* Open all related documents
+* Launch an image optimizer to optimize all images

 ### Simple Examples
-The following script runs some arbitrary code and displays a message box:
+The following script in the figure retrieves the active document's filename, then shows a directory listing of Markdown Files in the same folder in the Console, and then asks if you want to open the listed files in the editor:

 ![](CommanderAddin/screenshot.png)

 You can also launch external code easily.
 For example to launch my Git client (SmartGit) in the repo for the current document I can do: